QO-100 Receive chain with GPSDO.

 The new 1 nF capacitor C3 is connected between the center pin of P2 and the nearest crystal pin.
 I've added a short wire between the crystal pin and the new capacitor (1206 SMD capacitor, see picture).
 The other end of the capacitor was soldered directly to the P2 center pin

 Finally, the lid was mounted and sealed.

 GPSDO front view.

 GPSDO hardware is RFzeroThe GPSDO hardware is the RFzero board, which is built into a metal cabinet.
 The RFzero board was purchased from the RFzero project by 5Q7J, OZ2XH, OZ5N and OZ2M.

 RFzero is a GPS-controlled clock oscillator board.
 RFzero is programable via Arduino IDE.
 The development procedure is exactly the same as when creating and uploading Arduino sketches.
-The RFzero project delivers example files to get you started.
+The RFzero project offers example files to get you started.

 The alu-box is a Proma 130044 measuring 165 mm x 114 mm x 80 mm.

 T1 is a transformer which combines two outputs from IC4.
 The combined signal pass the filter section and is available as RF output on CON3.
 The filter section is not configured from the factory (there are 3 zero-ohm resistors, and signals pass through the filter unchanged).

 In step 4, I soldered the jumper to one of the T1 terminals instead of C41.
 The result is the same.